sallymoc/static-api/README.md

 ### Purpose
 The goal is to provide a single, reliable source of structured JSON data and, in the future, images for developers, explorers, wallets, dashboards, and analysis tools.

+### How to Contribute

+Updates are welcome:

+- **Exchanges, tokens, address labels** — Open a Pull Request with the new values or entries.
+- **Smart contracts** — Data is mainly auto-generated from the core source.
+If you notice something that needs correction, open an Issue instead of a PR.